Trynes/fix_moodle_cloze_questions/README.md

   <br>sudo -u www-data /usr/bin/php admin/cli/fix_multianswer_questions_v3.php --questions=123456 --fix --verbose 2>&1 | tee FIX_cloze.html

 ----------------------------------------------------------------------------------------------
 If you have any question/comments, feel free to create an issue (if you can).
-Or email me.
-I assume that info is on here somewhere?
+Or email me : rebecca.trynes@cit.edu.au
 ----------------------------------------------------------------------------------------------